AlinaShahmur/AlinaShahmur/README.md

 ## About me ##

 Hi!
-My name is Alina and I am Web Developer.
-I am passionate about web development and new technologies and like to build scalable user interfaces.
-My specialization is frontend development, but in general I also familiar with server-side technologies and the working principle of the web server.
+My name is Alina and I am Full Stack Web Developer.
+I am passionate about web development and new technologies and like to optimize things.
 My Web site - http://alinashahmurov.herokuapp.com/

 ## My Story ##